Fatih1963/windscribe-hub/README.md

 # ⚠️ Important Notice

-The Windscribe Proxy SDK project is currently **under development and not yet complete**.
+The Windscribe Proxy SDK is currently under active development in a separate project.
-At this time, the SDK is **not available for use**, and its completion is still pending.

-We appreciate your patience as we work towards delivering a fully stable and functional SDK.
+Once the SDK reaches a stable and production-ready state, development of the **Windscribe Hub** project will begin here in this repository.

+At present, this repository does not contain any active SDK code or stable releases.
+It serves as the future home for the Windscribe Hub, which depends on the completion of the SDK.

-Please do not attempt to use this project in production or any critical environment until an official stable release is announced.
+Please do not expect to find usable code here yet, and avoid using this repository in production environments until the SDK is complete and the Hub project is officially underway.

-Stay tuned for updates and thank you for your interest!
+Thank you for your understanding and support as we progress through these stages.

+— The Windscribe Team